bnaveen454/cab-buudy/README.md

 Open any browser and run localhost:3000

 Contributing
 We welcome contributions from the community!
-If you're interested in contributing to CabBuddy, please follow these steps:
+If you're interested in contributing to Cab-Buddy, please follow these steps:

 Fork the repository.
 Create a new branch: git checkout -b feature/your-feature.